UyiAguebor/tech242-AWS-linux/Day-1/AWS.md

 - Regions are designed to be isolated from each other, providing redundancy and fault tolerance.

 ## AWS Points of Presence (PoPs):
-    speed up the delivery to people.

 - AWS Points of Presence refer to locations where AWS has edge locations or edge caches.
 - Edge locations are part of the AWS Content Delivery Network (CDN) called Amazon CloudFront.
 - They are strategically positioned to provide low-latency access to content, improving the performance of applications and websites.

 Servers strategically dotted around world in palces where theyre are high usage.

+POPs -> speed up the delivery to people.

 Availability zones help with availability. when setting up an ec2 instance you can choose different zones to help with availablity.